signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

     - transition to contract tests -->

 Microservices are a different story.
-Carrying out broadly scoped tests on a distributed system requires overcoming additional challenges that don't come up when testing monoliths.
+Carrying out broadly scoped tests on a distributed system requires overcoming additional challenges that do not arise when testing monoliths.
 Some of these challenges have to do with integration testing in general, while others have to do specifically with E2E tests.
-We will take a look at both areas.
+We will consider both areas.

 ### Challenges with Integration Testing

 At this point, it is worthwhile to note that the term "integration test" has multiple meanings depending on who you talk to.
-In one sense it used as an umbrella term for anything broader than a unit test.
-At other times, it is intended to refer to testing a small subset of components, but not the entire application (so, excluding E2E tests).
-For the remainder of this case study, we use the term "integration test" to mean any test that requires deploying and running more than one service (this can include E2E tests).
+In one sense it used as an umbrella term for anything more broad than a unit test.
+At other times, it refers to testing a small subset of components, but not the entire application (so, excluding E2E tests).
+For the remainder of this case study, we use the term "integration test" to mean any test that requires deploying and running more than one service (this can also include E2E tests).

-Integration tests are more complicated to implement for microservices because they don't neatly conform to the ideals of limited ownership.
+Integration tests are more complicated to implement for microservices because they do not neatly satisfy the ideals of limited ownership.
 In order for one team to perform integration tests with another team's service, they may need help with a number of things:

 - Knowing which version (or versions) of the other service are currently released
 - Setting up the other service's runtime environment, configuring the service, and starting it up in the correct way